strongs20/MartianFrostML/README.md

 I have 3 notebooks, each with a different implementation.
 The first is context_confidence_cnn, where I developed a multi-label classifcation model using a CNN from scratch.
-It consists of 3 2D convolutional layers, making use of the ReLU activation function in each layer.
-Each of these convolutional layers consists of a max-pooling layer and a dropout layer.
-After these 3 convolutional layers, there is flattening to convert the matrix of features into a vector so that it can be used in fully connected Dense layers.
-The flattened feature maps are then passed through 3 dense layers, also with dropout regularization to make predictions on each of the six target classes.\
-\
-By using a sigmoid activation function in the last layer, the model was able to determine the presence or absence of each class independently.
-Optimization was handled with the adam optimizer, and loss was computed using binary_crossentropy.
-Binary crossentropy loss function is well-suited for binary classification problems such as this, where it measures the dissimilarity between the predicted probabilities and true labels for each class independently.\

-The inception_fine_tune.ipynb file fine tunes InceptionV3 to make a binary classification model.
+The binary_fine_tune.ipynb file fine tunes InceptionV3 (now changed to ResNet152) to make a binary classification model.
 This purely predicts if the image has frost or does not.
 It does not make predictions on the frost context classes. \

-The vgg16_fine_tune.ipynb file fine tunes VGG16 to make a multilabel classification model.
+The multilabel_fine_tune.ipynb file currently fine tunes VGG16 to make a multilabel classification model.
 This is an improvement from the pure CNN model earlier.
 It makes predictions on each individual frost context class.
 A way to improve this may be to implement a hierarchical clustering algorithm as stipulated in these papers: